LikeHackerMan/MassAudioAmplifier/README.md

 # MassAudioAmplifier

-This is a Youtube to MP3 converter for Windows, works for Youtube and Youtube Music
+This is a Audio Amplifier, this allows you to amplify any file format to a certain decibel level.

 # Installation